 Notarizations are in person

 A few other states allow their notaries public to perform notarizations while chatting with the signer using an audio-video link, like a web-cam.
 This is not yet allowed in Vermont; the signer and the notary pubic must meet in person.
 The law allows this type of notarization, but not until the Secretary of State creates rules to control it, and that hasn't happened yet.

 Perhaps you are wondering if a person in Vermont could communicate with a Virginia notary public via web-cam, and have a notarization done.
 I don't know.
 But keep in mind that the result of that approach would be an electronic document.
 If the person or organization who's asking that the document be notarized is expecting a paper document with hand-signed ink signatures, your electronic document might not be accepted.

 What to have ready

-Usually this is an unexpired government photo ID.
-ID documents are not required if you are well-acquainted with the notary, or if there is a witness available who is not related to either you or the notary, and who is well-acquainted with both you and the notary.
-Identification is required for acknowledgements but not for oaths or solemn affirmations.
+Usually this is an unexpired government photo ID, but ID that has been expired for less than three years is allowed.
+ID documents are not required if you are well-acquainted with the notary, or if there is a witness available who is not related to either you or the notary, and who is well-acquainted with you.
+The witness must know the notary or have acceptable ID.
+Identification is required for acknowledgements, signature witnessing, and verification under oath or affirmation.

 It must be clear that the name that appears in the document and the name that appears on the ID are the same person.
 This can be an issue if you have changed your name, as often happens when people marry.